Health and wellbeing (hauora)

 A popular way to describe the four concepts of hauora is to liken them to the four walls of a whare (house or building).
 Each wall represents a different concept, and are all needed for strength and symmetry of the whare.

-Here are descriptions of the four concepts from the Ministry of Education's Well-being, hauora page:
+Here are descriptions of the four concepts from the Ministry of Education's Hauora page:

-Taha wairua - spiritual wellbeing: The values and beliefs that determine the way people live, the search for meaning and purpose in life, and personal identity and self-awareness.
+Taha wairua (spiritual wellbeing): The values and beliefs that help people decide the way they live, the search for meaning and purpose in life, and personal identity and self-awareness.

 The four concepts of hauora are closely linked.
 You can find a lot of information on the first 3 concepts on these websites.

-Use the search box if you are looking for something in particular, for example we typed in the keyword ‘family’ which brought up this article on Getting Along with Brothers and Sisters.
+• Use the search box if you are looking for something in particular eg enter the keyword family.

 Tips: There are three sections on the site – one for kids, one for teens and another for parents.
 Each article includes the name of the person who wrote it and when it was written, which helps us know it’s reliable.

 Taha wairua is about who people are as individuals - their personal identity.
-Different people have different beliefs and values which develop over time, through family, friends, and different life experiences.
+Different people have different cultural, spiritual and religious beliefs, and values which develop over time, through family, friends, and different life experiences.
 It is also about self-awareness of who you are as a person.

 Te Ara: The Encyclopedia of New Zealand